Please Note: This post was originally published April 18, 2021. It has been updated for accuracy, relevancy, and clarity.

 - Separate other’s problems from your own; don’t take them on for yourself.

-- Don’t allow your emotions to get highjacked by others; notice how you are feeling and ask yourself if the feelings belong to you or someone else.
-Be aware of your emotions vs. theirs.
+- Don’t allow your emotions to be controlled by others; notice how you are feeling and ask yourself if the feelings belong to you.
+Be aware.

-- Only engage in reciprocal relationships.
-You should not be a sounding board for a “friend” that is only around when they need you.
+- Make sure you are getting as much as you are giving in the relationship.
+You should not be a sounding board for a “friend” that is only around when they need you, and vice versa.

 - Take a break from the news cycle.
 Allow yourself to refresh and take a break from the bad things that happen in the world.